 - Campus group project approach: In this approach, you’ll register the group of projects on the site as a single LEED project that will then receive a single LEED rating and certification.
 To be eligible for this approach, LEED BD+C and LEED ID+C projects must be under the same construction contract and be constructed at the same time, and LEED O+M projects must be under the same ownership and management, share the same performance period and have substantially similar space types.
 For this approach, your team’s campus project documentation must demonstrate that the group of projects collectively meets the credit requirements using a “group credit.”
 You may use a campus group project certification independently or in combination with campus credits documented under a master site review, through the campus credit approach above.

 Now comes the fun part: you’re ready to collect and submit the appropriate documentation via LEED Online so that GBCI may review your project.
 Working with your project team, you will identify LEED credits to pursue and assign them to project team members.
 Your team will then collect information, perform calculations and analysis, and prepare documentation demonstrating your achievement of the prerequisites and your selected credits.

-Once your application is prepared, upload your completed materials into LEED Online and remember to perform a rigorous quality check of your entire application before submitting for review.
-We suggest that you open each form and check that you have included all required information and open each file upload to verify that you have uploaded the correct file.
+Once your application is prepared, upload your completed materials into LEED Online and make sure to perform a rigorous quality check of your entire application before submitting for review.
+We suggest that you open each form and check that you have included all required information, and open each file upload to verify that you have uploaded the correct document.
 Cross-check credits and prerequisites to make sure that you have reported common data points, such as gross square footage, occupancy and total material cost consistently.
-Additionally, here are some submittal characteristics common to high quality submissions:
+Want more tips?
+Here are some characteristics common among high quality submissions: